Trivia: The Usual Suspects

-Fake Nationality: According to Del Toro, he is playing a "Black Chinese Puerto Rican Jew."
+- According to Del Toro, Fenster is a "Black Chinese Puerto Rican Jew."

-Retroactive Recognition: It's hard to tell at first from the camera angle, but if you listen closely to the voice of the doctor who tells Agent Bayer about the Hugarian's condition, you'll realize that it's Clark Gregg, now widely known as Agent Phil Coulson.
+- Retroactive Recognition: It's hard to tell at first from the camera angle, but if you listen closely to the voice of the doctor who tells Agent Baer about the Hugarian's condition, you'll realize that it's Clark Gregg, now widely known as Agent Phil Coulson.
 You also recognize Baer as Gus Fring from Breaking Bad.

 Hockney: ...What'd he say??